piotr-proszowski/github-todo-list/README.md

 However, you can easily install extension in developer mode: https://bashvlas.com/blog/install-chrome-extension-in-developer-mode/

+For those who trust me and don't want to bother with build it itself - I added `github-todo-list.zip` so you don't need to build it yourself.
+You can create such `.zip` by yourself by typing `npm run build`.

 ## Contribution

 Suggestions and pull requests are welcomed!
 I'm not a frontend expert so I'm pretty sure there is a lot of room for improvement :)